micro-manager/micro-manager.github.io/_pages/Creating_Hotkeys.md

     has an action of "Snap" and a corresponding command key of "space".
     Click on the space icon; it should turn red.
 Hit 1, to change the hotkey to trigger when you type 1.
-Click on "Snap" and a menu will come up; at the bottom should be our media/Exposure.bsh script.
+Click on "Snap" and a menu will come up; at the bottom should be our Exposure.bsh script.
 Select it.
     ![](media/Hotkey4.png "media/Hotkey4.png")
 6. Close the hotkeys dialog.
 Now, whenever you type 1 in the program and you aren't modifying a text field, the exposure time will be set